krisnova/klone/README.md

 |TEST_KLONE_GITHUBTOKEN                 | (Testing) GitHub acccess token to use with GitHub.com  |
 |TEST_KLONE_GITHUBUSER                  | (Testing) GitHub user name to authenticate with        |
 |TEST_KLONE_GITHUBPASS                  | (Testing) GitHub password to authenticate with         |

+# Passing environmental variables to containers

+By default klone will automatically pass ALL environmental variables that begin with the prefix "KLONE_CONTAINER_" and will pass the variable WITHOUT the prefix.

+For example setting `KLONE_CONTAINER_GOPATH=/my/gopath` will pass `GOPATH=/my/gopath` to the container.

+Environmental variables cannot be passed in as command line flags.